luyadev/luya/docs/releases/note_rc2.md

 Those are just a few things we have done in this release.
 We have also strongly improved all phpdocs as well the luya.io website.

-**We are looking for people how like to translate the administration area in other languages, just drop us a message on twitter, gitter or create an issue on github!**
+**We are looking for people how like to translate the administration area in other languages, just drop us a message on [Twitter](https://twitter.com/luyadev), [Gitter](gitter.im/luyadev/luya) or create an [issue on github]((https://github.com/luyadev/luya/issues)!**

-> Attention: If you want to upgrade to the first release candidate, there are a few breaking changes you have to take care of.
-With these changes done, we now have a stable and reliable foundation for the upcoming release candidates and the final release.
+> Attention: If you want to upgrade to the second release candidate, there are a few breaking changes you have to take care of.
+With these changes done, we now have a stable and reliable foundation for the upcoming final release.

-Please check the full [Changelog](https://github.com/luyadev/luya/blob/master/CHANGELOG.md) and the [Upgrading](https://luya.io/guide/install-upgrade) Guide.
+Please check the full [Changelog](https://github.com/luyadev/luya/blob/master/CHANGELOG.md) and the [Upgrading](https://luya.io/guide/install-upgrade) Guide where you can see all breaking changes.

 If you have any problems or questions regarding the upgrade process, don't hesitate to contact us on [Gitter](gitter.im/luyadev/luya) or to create an [Issue on GitHub](https://github.com/luyadev/luya/issues).